 CAS IR 359 (PO 221) British Political Institutions

 The institutions of British democracy and political participation.
 Voting patterns, interest groups, and political parties; the role of Parliament, the cabinet, the monarchy, and civil service.

-CAS IR 360 (PO 383) Making Sense of the World: The Conceptual Foundations of International Relations
+CAS IR 360 (PO 383) Making Sense of the World: The Conceptual Found. of IR

 Introduction to various analytical approaches for understanding the dynamics of global interaction.
 Explores the variety of “worlds” made visible through the lens of theory.
 Fosters critical thinking about how conceptual tools shape our understanding of the world and attempted solutions to global problems.

 Comparative study of politics in member states of the European Union, with emphasis on political development, institutions, major issues in contemporary politics, and the impact of European integration.
 Selective references to original and new member states of the EU.

 CAS IR 363 (PO 370) Soviet Politics 1917-1991